TradeMark17/TradeMark17.github.io/_pages/about.md

 ------

-Art and science should be free and accessible to all.
+### Art and science should be [free](https://fmhy.net/beginners-guide) and accessible to all.

-1. My publication is open access, and its code and data are freely available on my [GitHub](https://github.com/TradeMark17/).
+My [publication](https://trademark17.github.io/publications) is open access, and its code and data are freely available on my [GitHub profile](https://github.com/TradeMark17/).

-1. The [movies](https://trademark17.github.io/movies) tab of this site has links to Google Drives containing movies I enjoy.
+To spite the predatorial film industry and the authoritarian inundation of subscription services in our daily lives, it is a hobby of mine to download movies I enjoy.
+You can access my small but growing collection in the [movies](https://trademark17.github.io/movies) tab.

-1. The [music](https://trademark17.github.io/music) tab of this site has a link to a Google Drive containing _drafts_ of songs I've made and a list of their samples.
+The [music](https://trademark17.github.io/music) tab contains _drafts_ of songs I've made and a list of their samples.

-If any of my own work interests you, feel free to use it for your own projects.
+If any of my work interests you, feel free to use it for your own projects.
 I'd be happy to provide additional resources; just reach out to me via email.